 $basetexture

-is a parameter available in all Source games.
-It defines an texture.
-It is very rare for a not to use this parameter and some will load a default if it stays undefined.
+is a material shader parameter available in all Source games.
+It defines an albedo texture.
+It is very rare for a material not to use this parameter and some shaders will load a default texture if it stays undefined.

 .